nolan2600/Torn-scripts/README.md

 LOW / AVG / HIGH prices from your personal history
 How many days of data you have

+***This part of the script takes time to gather price info. the more you view these pages the better the script becomes.
+I recommend visiting pages you buy from a few times before fully trusting the data!***

 How they work together?

-What you see
+What you see:
-You browse the item market
+You browse the item market:

 Script 1 calculates today's sell baseline.
-Script 2 records today's price into your 30-day history You open someone's bazaar
+Script 2 records today's price into your 30-day history.

+You open someone's bazaar:

-Script 2 shows you instantly whether their price is a deal or overpriced based on your history You go to sell your items
+Script 2 shows you instantly whether their price is a deal or overpriced based on your history.

+You go to sell your items:

-Script 1 fills in the optimal sell price and max quantity automatically Prices are stale
+Script 1 fills in the optimal sell price and max quantity automatically

+Prices are stale:

-Script 1 turns amber and warns you — browse the market again to refresh The key insight: Script 2 builds up your price history passively just by browsing — the more you play, the smarter both scripts get.
-Script 1 uses live market data for sell decisions while Script 2 gives you the longer-term context for buy decisions.
+Script 1 turns amber and warns you — browse the market again to refresh

+***The key insight: Script 2 builds up your price history passively just by browsing — the more you play, the smarter both scripts get.
+Script 1 uses live market data for sell decisions while Script 2 gives you the longer-term context for buy decisions.***

-Setup
+Setup-

 Install both scripts in Torn PDA → Settings → Scripts